Toledo, Cebu: Cityhood

 On June 19, 1960, Toledo became a chartered city under Republic Act No. 2688.
 It was made into a city through the efforts of then Congressman Manuel A. Zosa, representative of the old Sixth District Cebu, who authored Republic Act No. 2688.

 Although not as progressive as Cebu's other cities, it is unique in that it is the only city in the province on the western seaboard facing Negros Oriental – and therefore strategically located.
 (Danao, Mandaue, Lapu-Lapu, Cebu City, Talisay, Naga, and Carcar are on the east.
 One more city, Bogo, is in the north, on the eastern side.)

 Shrine of Saint Pedro Calungsod

 Following the canonization on October 21, 2012, of Visayan teen martyr Pedro Calungsod (1672), the hilltop parish of Cantabaco became the first shrine and church named after the second Filipino saint.

 Geography

+Toledo City is bordered to the north by the town of Balamban, to the west is the Tañon Strait, to the east is Cebu City and Naga and the town of Minglanilla, and to the south is the town of Pinamungajan.
+It is 67 km from Cebu City, 37 km from Talisay, and 35 km from Naga.

+Malubog Lake

+Toledo has been the source of water for Metro Cebu, Cebu City Water District.
+It uses Vacuum Type Water Systems, the Pipes from this lake go up the mountain and go down to Cebu Proper, Malubog Lake is situated and located more higher than Cebu City Proper.

 Barangays

-Toledo is politically subdivided and comprises into 38 barangays:
+It is composed of thirty-eight (38) barangays, ten (10) of which are urban and twenty-eight (28) are rural barangays.
+Each barangay consists of puroks and some have sitios.